aetperf/Edsger/docs/source/quickstart.md

 ## Dijkstra's Algorithm

 To use Dijkstra's algorithm, you can import the `Dijkstra` class from the `path` module.
-The function takes a graph and a source node as input, and returns the shortest path from the source node to all other nodes in the graph.
-If your graph contains parallel edges (multiple edges between the same pair of vertices), Dijkstra automatically keeps only the edge with minimum weight for each vertex pair.
+The function takes a directed graph and a source node as input, and returns the shortest path from the source node to all other nodes in the directed graph.
+If your directed graph contains parallel edges (multiple edges between the same pair of vertices), Dijkstra automatically keeps only the edge with minimum weight for each vertex pair.

 ```python
 from edsger.path import Dijkstra